Raphaelle Thibaut

 French composer Raphaelle Thibaut was nominated as a Breakthrough Composer of the Year by the International Film Music Critics Association.

-Her other scoring credits include the feature documentary Introducing, Selma Blair about the award-winning actress’ personal journey with multiple sclerosis, which was honored with the Special Jury Award at the 2021 SXSW Film Festival, the feature documentary Mama’s Boy: A Story from Our Americas based on the memoir of Dustin Lance Black and produced by Amblin & LD Entertainment for HBOMax, Fantastic Beasts: A Natural History for Warner Bros. & the BBC, Dogs In The Wild for the PBS series Nature, the Amazon three-part documentary Three Mothers, Two Babies and A Scandal, and the docuseries Tomb Hunters for the Smithsonian Channel.
+Her other scoring credits include the feature documentary Introducing, Selma Blair about the award-winning actress’ personal journey with multiple sclerosis, which was honored with the Special Jury Award at the 2021 SXSW Film Festival, and the feature documentary Mama’s Boy based on the memoir of Dustin Lance Black and produced by Amblin & LD Entertainment for HBOMax.

 She was enrolled in piano lessons from age 4, and throughout her youth the music of composers such as Ennio Morricone, Jerry Goldsmith, and Francois de Roubaix inspired her talent.
 She graduated from the music conservatory of Lille, France in 2002 and eventually landed a marketing position with Google, which she left in 2015 after a life-changing event at Abbey Road Studios which inspired her to pursue her lifelong passion for music and film scoring.
 In just a few short years, her music has been featured in a diverse set of projects and mediums.